Whitehouse v Lemon: Abolition of blasphemous libel as an offence

-Blasphemous libel ceased to be a common law offence in England and Wales with the passing of the Criminal Justice and Immigration Act 2008.
+On 5 March 2008, an amendment was passed to the Criminal Justice and Immigration Act 2008 which abolished the common law offences of blasphemy and blasphemous libel in England and Wales.
+The peers also voted for the laws to be abandoned during March.
+The Act received royal assent on 8 May 2008, and the relevant section came into force on 8 July 2008.

 Later appearances of the poem

 In 1996, the Lesbian and Gay Christian Movement was investigated by the police after publishing a hyperlink to the Queer Resources Directory, an American website, that included a copy of the poem.
 In April 1997 the police declared that they did not intend to prosecute.
-The investigation was commented on by civil liberties groups as raising issues about whether linking constituted legally publication.
+The investigation was commented on by civil liberties groups as raising issues about whether linking legally constituted publication.
 However, it did not produce a legal precedent on the question as it did not go to court.

 In 2002, a deliberate and well-publicised public repeat reading of the poem took place on the steps of St Martin-in-the-Fields church in Trafalgar Square, London, without any incidents.
-Kirkup criticized the politicizing of his poem.
+Kirkup criticised the politicising of his poem.